lab1092/blender-manual_ja/manual/modeling/meshes/editing/deforming.rst

 - Switch to top view and move the mesh away from the 3D cursor.
 This distance defines the radius of the warp.
-- Place the mesh in :guilabel:`Edit` mode (:kbd:`tab`) and press :kbd:`A` to select all vertices.
-Press :kbd:`shift-W` to activate the warp transform tool.
+- Place the mesh in *Edit* mode (:kbd:`Tab`) and press :kbd:`A` to select all vertices.
+Press :kbd:`Shift-W` to activate the warp transform tool.
 Move the mouse left or right to interactively define the amount of warp.

 .. figure:: /images/WarpTool1.jpg